INSPIRE: INvestigating Stellar Population In RElics II. First Data Release (DR1): Data reduction

-As illustrated in the \citetalias{Spiniello20_Pilot}, the spatial resolution of XSH is not sufficient to resolve ultra compact objects such as the ones targeted here.
-In fact, in all the cases, the effective radii in arcseconds (see Tab.~\ref{tab:sample_KIDS}) are much smaller than the median seeing of the observations (which varied from $0.71\arcsec$ to $1.23\arcsec$, see Tab.~\ref{tab:sample}).
+As illustrated by \citetalias{Spiniello20_Pilot}, the spatial resolution of XSH is not sufficient to resolve ultra compact objects such as those targeted here.
+In all cases, the effective radii in arcseconds (see Table~\ref{tab:sample_KIDS}) are much smaller than the median seeing of the observations (which varied from $0.71\arcsec$ to $1.23\arcsec$; see Table~\ref{tab:sample}).
 This means that the spectra are completely seeing dominated.
-Thus, the most meaningful approach to compare the \INSPIRE\, galaxies with each other, and with other samples of galaxies, is to extract the spectra from an aperture that contains more or less the same fraction of light for the different objects, given the seeing during observations and their surface brightness profiles.
-This is the approach we followed in the Pilot Study: we have extracted the surface brightness profiles directly from the 2D spectra of each OB\footnote{Collapsing the frames in the dispersion direction and assuming spherical symmetry and thus only considering one side of the slit.} and we have integrated the profiles up to when the flux reaches the null value, computing in this way the “total light”.
-Then, we have repeated the same integration but stopping at different radii and finally have taken the ratio between these aperture fluxes and the total, to obtain the fraction of light within each extracted aperture.
-Differently from the previous case, where we considered an aperture encapsulating $\sim30$\% of the light, we take here a slightly larger radius, summing up to $\sim50$\% of the total light\footnote{We consider the median aperture radius among the different OBs.}.
-Generally, this roughly corresponds to extracting the spectra from $\sim6$-$8$ pixels (1 pixel=$0.16\arcsec$).
-We obtain in this way an integrated 1D spectrum comparable, in light fraction, to that extracted at one effective radius, \Reff, but taking into account the seeing convolution\footnote{The R50 spectrum encapsulates half of the observed light.
-However, because of the seeing, the light gets pushed at larger radii.
-Hence, it is not surprising that the R50 apertures are larger than the \Reff inferred from KiDS images.}.
-This might come in handy when comparing the \INSPIRE\, sample with other galaxy samples from the literature.
+Thus, the most meaningful approach to compare the \INSPIRE\, galaxies with each other and with other samples of galaxies is to extract the spectra from an aperture that contains more or less the same fraction of light for the different objects, given the seeing during observations and their surface brightness profiles.
+This is the approach we followed in the Pilot Study: we extracted the surface brightness profiles directly from the 2D spectra of each OB\footnote{Collapsing the frames in the dispersion direction and assuming spherical symmetry and thus only considering one side of the slit.} and integrated the profiles up to when the flux reaches the null value, thus computing the `total light'.
+We then repeated the same integration but stopped at different radii and finally took the ratio between these aperture fluxes and the total to obtain the fraction of light within each extracted aperture.
+Differently from the previous case, where we considered an aperture encapsulating $\sim30$\% of the light, in this paper we took a slightly larger radius, summing up to $\sim50$\% of the total light\footnote{We consider the median aperture radius among the different OBs.}.
+Generally, this roughly corresponds to extracting the spectra from approximately $6$-$8$ pixels (1 pixel=$0.16\arcsec$).
+We obtain in this way an integrated 1D spectrum comparable in light fraction to that extracted at one effective radius, \Reff, but taking into account the seeing convolution.
+However, as we demonstrate in Appendix~\ref{app:seeing_correction}, these values have to be interpreted as lower limits when compared to the values one would measure for resolved objects.
+This is because the R50 spectrum encapsulates half of the observed light, but because of the seeing, the light gets pushed to larger radii.
+Hence, it is not surprising that the R50 apertures are larger than the \Reff inferred from KiDS.
+Assuming that the velocity dispersion decreases with increasing distance from the centre, measuring it from the R50 aperture, which contains a mix of light from inside and outside the real effective radius, we underestimate it by a factor of $1.07$ (on average; see Appendix~\ref{app:seeing_correction} for more details).
+The R50 extraction might nevertheless come in handy when comparing the \INSPIRE\, sample with other galaxy samples from the literature, as this is the most comparable aperture ---at least in terms of light fraction--- to that extracted at one effective radius for normal sized galaxies.
 The aperture radii encapsulating 50\% of the light (R50, hereafter) for the UVB and VIS spectra of each system are listed in the last two columns of Table~\ref{tab:sample_KIDS}.